anusha-shekhar/anusha-shekhar.github.io/README.md

 The repo has been deployed using GitHub pages and can be visited at anusha-shekhar.github.io.
 Below is a screenshot showing the webpage.
 ![activity 2.3: screenshot of webpage](./readme_images/2_3_website.png)

+## Activity 3
+The green theme of the original website has been replaced by a pink theme of my choosing.
+Below is a screenshot of the repo.

+Below is a screenshot of the homepage of the deployed website.